Boiling Curve Simulator Back

 Common Misconceptions and Pitfalls

 The most common misconception is to assume that hotter surface always means better heat transfer.
 In reality, beyond the CHF peak of nucleate boiling, raising wall temperature actually reduces the heat flux in the transition regime.
-Try sweeping ΔT_e from 30 to 60 to 90 K in the simulator: the heat flux card decreases instead of increasing.
+Run the "Temperature-controlled full curve" preset: once the point passes the peak, the heat flux card decreases instead of increasing.
 This counter-intuitive behavior is the defining feature of boiling heat transfer — and the root cause of many design accidents.

 The second common error is treating CHF as an absolute physical limit.
 CHF is the maximum heat flux at which nucleate boiling can be maintained; crossing it does not always destroy the surface.
 In heat-flux-controlled systems (electric heaters) you jump immediately to film boiling and burnout occurs.
 In wall-temperature-controlled systems (reheaters, solar receivers) you traverse the transition regime smoothly and may avoid catastrophic failure.
-Always confirm whether your real system is flux-controlled or temperature-controlled before applying the simulator results.
+Switch the control mode in this simulator and you will see that the same curve either burns out or does not.
+Always confirm whether your real system is flux-controlled or temperature-controlled before applying the results.

 Finally, remember that this simulator uses a simplified model for water at 1 atm.
 The coefficients C, CHF and h_fb are representative textbook values.
 Accurate engineering predictions require evaluating Rohsenow's surface coefficient $C_{sf}$, Zuber's CHF correlation, forced-convection corrections, and channel-geometry effects individually.
 CHF varies sharply with pressure (rising at high pressure, falling at vacuum).
 Real plant designs always rely on validated correlations such as the Groeneveld look-up table or subchannel codes (VIPRE, COBRA).